line/clova-chatbot-web-kit/README.md

 # How to contribute

-First of all, thank you so much for taking your time to contribute! clova-chatbot-webk-it is not very different from any other open source projects you are aware of.
+First of all, thank you so much for taking your time to contribute! clova-chatbot-web-kit is not very different from any other open source projects you are aware of.
 It will be amazing if you could help us by doing any of the following:

 - File an issue in [the issue tracker](https://github.com/line/clova-chatbot-web-kit/issues) to report bugs and propose new features and improvements.